meehadjawwad/faiz_bot/README.md

 1. **Automatically tweets a verse after regular intervals:**
     1. Access an online poetry resource
     2. Scrape verses of poetry and store them in a list
-    3. Conduct appropriate formatting
+    3. Format the list
     4. Write main code

 2. **Automatically likes and replies with a verse to every tweet that mentions the bot:**
-    1. Extract the Tweet_ID of the most recent tweet that mentions the bot
+    1. Extract the tweet_id of the most recent tweet that mentions the bot
-    2. Save the Tweet_ID in a separate text file
+    2. Save the tweet_id in a separate text file
-    3.
+    3. Access that tweet_id in order to filter new mentions
+    4. Like and reply to the new mentions
+    5. Save the most recent tweet_id to the same file

 ## Aim 1 - Tweets